quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

 Here $c_{\alpha, \sigma}$ and $d_{\sigma}$ are the annihilation operators of electrons in the left (L) and right (R) superconductors and quantum dot, respectively, with $\sigma = \uparrow, \downarrow$.
 The superconductors' onsite energies are $\xi_{\alpha}$, and their pairing amplitudes are $\Gamma_{\alpha}$.
-The quantum dot's charging energy is $U$ and its offset number of electrons, $N$.
+The quantum dot's charging energy is $U$ and $N$ is the offset number of electrons of the dot.
 The couplings between the quantum dot and the superconductors are $t_{L} = \lvert t_{L} \rvert e^{i \phi}$ and $t_{R} = \lvert t_{R} \rvert$, where $\phi$ is the phase difference between the superconductors.
-We treat both of them as independent perturbations.
+We treat both couplings as independent perturbations.

 We start by importing the necessary libraries and defining the symbols and operators in the Hamiltonian.